Tracing the Origins - Overseas Landscapes

 79劳尔·杜飞《近处的山丘》-编辑 拷贝.jpg

 Painters near Russia are no longer satisfied with following the art of Italian and French academies.
-The founder of the Russian landscape painting school, Alexei Kondratyevich Savrasov (Belarus, 1830-1897), delved into deeper connotations through nature.
-He extracted the most spiritual "emotions" of nature from the desolate land of Russia, and was therefore known as a landscape painter with rich national emotions.
-In 1863, the Royal Academy of Fine Arts in Petersburg held a painting competition with the title "Valhalla Hall".
-14 graduates of the academy believed that the topic was too unrealistic, and the academy immediately expelled them.
-In 1870, these painters formed the "Russian Artists Tour Exhibition Association", which mainly depicted the natural scenery of Russia and the daily lives of the middle class and farmers.
-In 1871, members of the "Russian Tour Art School" held their first art exhibition in St. Petersburg.
-Vasily Grigorevich Perov (Russia, 1834-1882) reflected the strong voice of the people and his sympathy for the working masses in his works, which had a significant impact on the development of the Moscow School of Painting.
-Ivan Nikolaevich Kramskoy (Russia, 1837-1887) placed great emphasis on the expression of national style in artistic forms, originality, and profound ideas, which had a great influence on the Russian painting world and young painters.
-Ilya Efimovich Repin (Russia, 1844-1930) created a large number of historical, genre, and portrait paintings, which portrayed the hardships and desires of people's lives.
-Ivan I Shishkin (Russia, 1832-1898), known as the "forest singer of Russia," depicted the mystery and grandeur of the northern forests of Russia, sensing the character of the Russian nation through his paintings.
-He is regarded as a "milestone in the development of Russian landscape painting.".
-Vasily Ivanovich Surikov (Russia, 1848-1916) always manages to depict the unique scenery of Russia in his paintings, in order to express his love for nature in his homeland.
-The works of Isaac Elich Levitan (Russia, 1860-1900) are extremely poetic, profoundly and realistically portraying the natural characteristics and beauty of Russia.
+Alexei Kondratyevich Savrasov (Belarus, 1830-1897), the founder of the Russian landscape painting school, explored deeper meanings through nature.
+He extracted the most spiritually charged natural "emotions" from the desolate land of Russia, earning him the title of a landscape painter rich in national sentiment.
+In 1863, the Royal Academy of Fine Arts in Peterborough held a painting competition titled "Valhalla Palace".
+Fourteen graduates of the academy believed that the topic was too unrealistic, and the academy immediately dismissed them.
+In 1870, these painters formed the "Russian Artists Tour Exhibition Association", mainly depicting the natural scenery of Russia and the daily lives of the middle class and farmers.
+In 1871, members of the "Russian touring painting school" held their first art exhibition in St. Petersburg.
+Vasily Grigorievich Perov (Russia, 1834-1882)'s works reflect the strong voice of the people and his sympathy for the working masses, and his creations have had a significant impact on the development of the Moscow School of Painting.
+Ivan Nikolaevich Kramskoy (Russia, 1837-1887) placed great emphasis on the artistic form of expressing national style, originality, and profound ideas, which had a great influence on the Russian art world and young painters.
+Ilya Efimovich Repin (Russia, 1844-1930) created a large number of historical paintings, genre paintings, and portrait paintings, which depicted the hardships and desires of people's lives.
+Ivan I Shishkin (Russia, 1832-1898), known as the "forest singer of Russia," depicted the mystery and grandeur of the northern forests of Russia, and felt the personality of the Russian nation from his paintings.
+He is regarded as a milestone in the development of Russian landscape painting.
+Vasily Ivanovich Surikov (Russia, 1848-1916) always tried to depict the unique scenery of Russia in his paintings, expressing his love for the nature of his homeland.
+The works of Isaac Iliich Levitan (1860-1900, Russia) are highly poetic and deeply and authentically depict the natural characteristics and beauty of Russia.
 Valentin Serov (Russia, 1865-1911)'s sincerity and persistence in art, as well as his love for his homeland and nature, ultimately formed his realistic painting style.

 80阿历克塞·贡德拉特维奇·萨符拉索夫《春天的一天》-编辑 拷贝.jpg